decision-labs/spacialdb-devcenter/README.md

 1. [Fork this repo][spacialdb-wiki]

-2. Build a local copy:
+2. Build a local copy by doing the following in the console:
 ```console
   git clone git://github.com/spacialdb/spacialdb-wiki.git
   cd spacialdb-wiki